European Peacock Butterfly

 1 of 7

-The peacock butterfly is a pretty insect in the Lepidoptera order comprising moths and butterflies.
+The Peacock Butterfly is a pretty insect in the Lepidoptera order comprising moths and butterflies.
 It ranges across Europe through to eastern Asia and can be found as far as Japan.
-It tends to appear in early spring after overwintering in shelters like trees or buildings.
-This species is a useful organism for scientific study – it has been used to investigate the role of visual colour patterning, specifically eyespots, in anti-predator mechanisms.
-Peacock butterflies have a total lifespan of 11 months!
+It tends to appear in early spring after hibernating in sheds, garages or attics during the winter months.

 Butterflies can be beneficial pollinators in the garden.